dailydevops/healthchecks/README.md

 The main difference is that we try to focus on providing packages that are fully configurable via code or configuration.
 This means that you can configure the health checks in your `Program.cs` file, or in your `appsettings.json` file, or in any other configuration provider.
 In some cases, we provide the same healthcheck for a service with an alternative implementation.
 For example, we provide a healthcheck for MySql that is based on `MySql.Data` and one that is based on `MySqlConnector`.
 This allows you to choose the implementation that best suits your needs or fits your existing dependencies.
 In addition, we try to support the latest LTS and STS versions of .NET ([.NET Support Policy](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core)) as well as the latest preview version of .NET for at least 3 years, but we **can't guarantee** this.
 This depends on the support of related NuGet packages and the .NET platform itself.
 See the [Supported .NET Version](#supported-net-version) section for more details.

-### Why not .NET Standard?
-With the .NET Standard Microsoft created a specification for APIs that are intended to be available on all .NET implementations.
-This was a great idea, but it also has some drawbacks.
-The main drawback is that the .NET Standard is a specification and not an implementation.
-This means that the real work is done by .NET implementations, such as .NET 5.0 and later versions.

-See [The future of .NET Standard](https://devblogs.microsoft.com/dotnet/the-future-of-net-standard/) for more details.

 ## Available NuGet packages
 <!-- packages:start -->
 | Package Name | Current Version | Downloads | Description |